-The reference can be made using all of the features in the input layer or by making a selection.
-A selection can be made interactively using the Select button or by a filter using the Query button .
-Multiple features can be selected or unselected using the Select button and a mouse click.
-Only one query can be used to make a selection on the reference layer.
+You can make the reference using all of the features in the input layer or by making a selection.
+You can make the selection interactively using the Select button or a filter using the Query button .
+You can select or deselect multiple features using the Select button and a mouse click.
+You can use only one query to make a selection on the reference layer.

 An input candidate layer is required.
-The features in the candidate layer will be ranked by similarity to the reference locations.
+The features in the candidate layer are ranked by similarity to the reference locations.

 Ranked similarity is based on the fields specified in the Base similarity on parameter.
-More than one field can be specified.
-Only numeric fields with names matching the reference layer can be selected.
+You can specify more than one field.
+You can select only numeric fields with names matching the reference layer.
 Features with the lowest rank number have the highest similarity to the reference layer.

-By default, all of the features in the candidate locations layer will be ranked from most to least similar.
-The Show me parameter can be used to specify the number of features you want returned.
+By default, all of the features in the candidate locations layer are ranked from most to least similar.
+You can use the Show me parameter to specify the number of features you want returned.

 Click Show Credits before you run your analysis to check how many credits will be consumed.